 Salt to taste

-2 ½ cups Tomato sauce (I used my homemade sauce that I had in the freezer)
+2 ½ cups Tomato sauce (I used my homemade sauce that I had

-1 box Oven Ready Lasagna Noodles
+1 box Oven Ready Lasagna Noodles2 cups Mozzarella Cheese

 1 ½ cup Ricotta Cheese (or cottage cheese if desired)

-Preheat oven to 350 degrees.
-In a large skillet, heat olive oil over medium high heat.
-Add onions and sauté for 3 minutes.
-Then add bell pepper, mushrooms, garlic, herb, spinach and salt .
+pepper, mushrooms, garlic, herb, spinach and salt .
 Sauté till tender.
 Stir in tomato sauce and set aside.

-Cover with foil and bake at 350 for 30 minutes.
-Remove foil and bake an additional 10 minutes until cheese is hot and bubbly.
-Remove from oven and let set of 5 minutes before cutting.
+and bake an additional 10 minutes until cheese is hot and bubbly.
+Remove from oven and let set of 5 minutes